awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-httpapiauth.md

 Configure authorization to control access to your Amazon API Gateway HTTP API\.

-For more information about configuring access to HTTP APIs, see [Controlling and managing access to an HTTP API in ](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-access-control.html) in the API Gateway Developer Guide\.
+For more information about configuring access to HTTP APIs, see [Controlling and managing access to an HTTP API in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-access-control.html) in the API Gateway Developer Guide\.

 ## Syntax<a name="sam-property-httpapi-httpapiauth-syntax"></a>